applied-meta-omics-ethz-2023/metagenomics-workshop/module-3/README.md

 ```

 7. Run clust-o-matic on the pre-processed Eremiobacterota results from antiSMASH.
-*NB: In order to convert the antiSMASH output you can use available tools or your favorite langauge Genbank to FASTA format and modify the FASTA headers to fit the following format:
+**Note:** In order to convert the antiSMASH output you can use available tools or your favorite langauge Genbank to FASTA format and modify the FASTA headers to fit the following format:
 ```
 >NAME_GENENAME
 ```